-At Curray York & Associates, we aspire to be “trusted advisors” to our clients.
+At CYA, we aspire to be “trusted advisors” to our clients.
 In addition to obtaining visas for our clients, we also provide a wide variety of related services.

 Strategic planning a company’s immigration needs involves helping companies maximize the availability and deployment of their worldwide human capital.
 This includes advising entrepreneurs or established companies who are opening operations in the U.S. how to structure their business to support obtaining appropriate immigration visas.
 Strategic planning also entails creating a multi-year plan of action for an individual employee, as well as making sure visa acquisition is compatible with the ebb and flow of visa availability.